Tree Trimming 101: What You Need to Know

 Trees can make the outside of your home beautiful.
 Having trees in your yard may create opportunities for a shaded lounge area, a place to hang a tire swing and somewhere to build a tree house.
 As much as trees can add to your property, maintaining them is an important step to helping protect your property.

-The Arbor Day Foundation suggests pruning or trimming trees once per year during the dormant season.
+The Arbor Day Foundation suggests pruning or trimming trees once per year during the dormant season, which can vary depending on the species of your tree.
 According to the University of Minnesota Extension, circumstances such as these may prompt an immediate trimming:

 - The tree’s growth obstructs visibility for pedestrians or vehicles.

 - A storm causes limbs to fall onto power lines.
 Make sure to contact your local utility company to handle the job, as it’s simply too dangerous to even get close to power lines.

 - The tree’s growth may threaten your home or property.
 If you feel a tree needs to be pruned because it may cause damage to your home, it’s important to contact an arborist to help with the trimming.